Tanishq2505/Acadata/README.md

 An app to show all your Academia data into a single place with beautiful UI and easy-to-read data.

 Features:
-- Shows all your attendance and marks data.
+- Shows all your attendance, timetable and marks data.
 - Shows how many margins you have in classes.
 - Beautiful UI which is easy to read and understand
 - Stores data locally and sends none to the internet ensuring security.

 Update notes:
-- Added marks section.
+- Added time table section.
+- Bug Fixes.